 Oakland Historic District is generally bounded by Grand and 19th Avenues, from Fillmore Street south to Van Buren Street.

-This affordable historic district is adjacent to Woodland Historic District.
+The homes for sale in this affordable historic district are also adjacent to Woodland Historic District.
 Woodland Park, one of Phoenix’ earliest city parks, separates the residential Woodland neighborhood from the commercially-oriented Van Buren Street.
 Parts of the Oakland Historic District are close enough to walk to state and federal offices, or to the shops on Grand Avenue so if you work in this area, a home here will get rid of your commute.
 If you prefer a newer style of housing, the Monroe Street Bungalows are just a few years old and could be a nice option.

 If you like the Bungalow style of Oakland, you’ll like its historic district neighbor, Woodland.
 You also probably love the Coronado Historic District.
 If you like being close to all that downtown life offers but prefer larger home, you’ll love what Roosevelt and FQ Story historic districts have to offer.

 Oakland Historic District Homes For Sale